 Our Financial Secretary: Paul Johnson oversees all giving (“income”) to Bethlehem, and accounts for these contributions according to the purposes for which they were designated.
 A team of assisting tellers helps him count contributions each week.
 Contact: Paul Johnson (612-338-7653 x463)

 Our Treasurer: Bryan Rohde oversees all spending of these funds (“expenses”) in a timely manner, according to guidelines approved in the Annual Budget and our bylaws.
 Contact: Bryan Rohde

 In all aspects of our church life we strive to operate in a way that honors God as our greatest treasure.
 This includes keeping the congregation informed about financial matters—to guide both our prayers and our giving.
 Quarterly and Annual Strategy Meetings are one means of accomplishing this.

 As a part of each Quarterly or Annual Meeting, the Treasurer presents an overview of our financial health as an organization.
 This report includes the following:

-If you have additional questions regarding this report, please feel free to contact our Treasurer, Adam Sexton, at 612-338-7653.
+If you have additional questions regarding this report, please feel free to contact our Treasurer, Bryan Rohde.

-At Bethlehem’s Winter Quarterly Strategy Meeting held January 29, 2017, the congregation approved an elder-recommended 2017 One Fund Budget of $10.6M.
+At Bethlehem’s Winter Quarterly Strategy Meeting held January 29, 2023, the congregation approved an elder-recommended budget of $3.15M.